d33paks1ngh/Namastey_React/readme.md

 - Write test cases for the contact page in various ways.

 - test and it are same - refer code for better understanding.
+- decscribe is a keyword you can add to add all test cases .

+# Episode_13 Part_06

+-Test cases for header component.

+write test cases for more components.

+# Now making of Projects...

+project++;
+build++;